How do you say Easter in French? Is-it Le, La, Les or just Pâque(s)? Learn the French Easter vocabulary. Joyeuses Pâques !

 Easy enough you’ll tell me.
 But it’s French, it’s never easy… If we don’t use any article to refer to Easter, we may use adjectives…

 The word for Easter is Pâques, masculine singular (even though its written with an S).

 - À Pâques prochain = next Easter

 - Pâques est précédé de la Semaine Sainte = Easter is preceded by the Holy Week

 When you talk about events around Easter, so use Easter more like a time than the religious celebration, it’s feminine plural… Go figure!

 You can also say “le jour de Pâques”, “la fête de Pâques”…

 Dictionaries disagree whether the P of Pâques should always be upper case or not, but the common usage points to an upper case.

 Le Lundi de Pâques (Easter Monday) is a public holiday (un jour férié) in France.
-Everything is closed.
+Schools, banks and many other things are closed.